nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Status:** Scheduled for future release as the current error messages are still usable and help guide the user.
 Reason being:
 1. Current error messages adequately inform users.
 However, standardisation will enhance usability by reducing confusion and improving consistency.
 2. The restriction on rn/ and ra/ flags is documented in the user guide, and an error is displayed when both flags are used together, thus users can learn of this constraint through multiple channels.

+### 5. Warning for Edit Commands with Inputs Identical to Current Values
+**Current issue:** Users are not warned when the inputs for the `edit` command are the identical to the current values, resulting in no changes.

+**Proposed Enhancement:** Add a confirmation prompt when the inputs are verified to make no changes to the client.

+**Status:** Scheduled for future releases as the lack of confirmation prompt does not affect the intended functionality.

 --------------------------------------------------------------------------------------------------------------------